 State of Florida v.
 Department of Health and Human Services.
 567 U.S. 519 (2012).
 Amicus brief of the Independence Institute.
-Brief on the Obamacare Medicaid mandate (states must drastically expand Medicaid eligibility, or lose all federal matching funds for Medicaid.
+Brief on the Obamacare Medicaid mandate that states must drastically expand Medicaid eligibility, or lose all federal matching funds for Medicaid.
 The Medicaid mandate violates the State sovereignty principles of the Constitution.

 Florida v.
 United States Department of Health and Human Services.
 648 F.3d 1235 (11th Cir.
 2011).
 Amicus brief of the Independence Institute.
 Explains the original meaning of the Necessary and Proper Clause, and why the individual mandate is neither "necessary" nor "proper."

 Bad News for John Marshall.
 121 Yale Law Journal Online 529 (2012).
 With Gary Lawson.
 Why Obamacare advocates are wrong to claim that finding the mandate unconstitutional will wreck modern constitutional law.
 HTML.
 PDF.

 Bad News for Professor Koppelman: The Incidental Unconstitutionality of the Individual Mandate.
 121 Yale Law Journal Online 267 (2011).
 With Gary S. Lawson.
 PDF HTML.

 The Incidental Unconstitutionality of the Individual Mandate.
 Legal Workshop.
 Feb.
 6, 2012.
 With Gary S. Lawson.